hehua2018/descheduler/README.md

 ```

 ### RemoveFailedPods

 This strategy evicts pods that are in failed status phase.
-You can provide optional parameters to filter by failed pods' and containters' `reasons`. and `exitCodes`. `exitCodes` apply to failed pods' containers with `terminated` state only. `reasons` and `exitCodes` can be expanded to include those of InitContainers as well by setting the optional parameter `includingInitContainers` to `true`.
+You can provide an optional parameter to filter by failed `reasons`.
+`reasons` can be expanded to include reasons of InitContainers as well by setting the optional parameter `includingInitContainers` to `true`.
 You can specify an optional parameter `minPodLifetimeSeconds` to evict pods that are older than specified seconds.
 Lastly, you can specify the optional parameter `excludeOwnerKinds` and if a pod
 has any of these `Kind`s listed as an `OwnerRef`, that pod will not be considered for eviction.